SharePoint/sp-dev-docs/docs/sp-add-ins-modernize/understanding-aad-and-oauth-for-spo-modern.md

 In order for the tokens to be issued and fully effective, there must be either an explicit user's consent, for those permissions related to personal resources of the current user, or a tenant admin's consent, for those permissions related to tenant-wide resources.

-When using Application permissions in Access Tokens, tipically the permissions granted require a tenant admin's consent because such an application will then gain access to target resources tenant-wide, and as such an admin approval is required.
+When using Application permissions in Access Tokens, typically the permissions granted require a tenant admin's consent because such an application will then gain access to target resources tenant-wide, and as such an admin approval is required.

 In SharePoint Framework solutions, you will only get Access Tokens with Delegated permissions, meaning that you will only consume Microsoft Graph and any other API/services acting as the signed-in user.